 Last year we had friends stay with us for Easter,…

-Everything we do at Pihopa Retreat has the sustainability aim of having as low an impact as possible on our surroundings to ensure that it stays beautiful for the visitors of the future.
+We use sustainable practices at Pihopa Retreat, aiming to have as low an impact as possible on our surroundings, ensuring it stays beautiful for the visitors of the future.

 Pihopa Retreat is located in Bishopdale and has for 130 years been a focal point in the life of the Nelson Diocese and its history is closely associated with the development of Nelson.
 With its historic chapel, residence, well-kept grounds and protected trees it is a unique area.
 As the current guardians of this special location, we want to ensure it is looked after for its guardians of the future.